chouseknecht/symfony-mariadb-nginx/README.md

 If you work with this project and find issues, please [submit an issue](https://github.com/chouseknecht/symfony-mariadb-nginx/issues).

-Pull requests are welcome, if you want to help add features and maintain the project.
+Pull requests are welcome.
+If you want to help add features and maintain the project, please feel free to jump in, and we'll review your request quickly, and help you get it merged.

 <h2 id="license">License</h2>